A clean slate. An empty canvas. A fresh start. A new beginning.

 The blank page is the universal place where every writer begins.
 And in that moment and in that place all things are equal.

 A place where the artist begins creating verba ex nihilo.*

 A place of immeasurable potential and endless possibilities.

-A place upon which a treasure map is drawn leading a reader to riches unimagined.
+A place on which a treasure map is drawn, leading a reader to riches unimagined.

 A place where worlds are spun into existence.